yongyucode/platinhom.github.com/_layouts/readme.md

 - default.html: A basic template for all.

 - page.html: A template when create a main page for blog
-- page.html: Similar to page.html, `p,ol,ul,li` with small font.
+- page_small.html: Similar to page.html, `p,ol,ul,li` with small font.
+- page_prism/html: From page.html, add prism code highlight

 - post.html: A template for posting blogs, with basic loading.
 - post_mathjax.html: Posting blogs with mathjax loading.
 - post_small.html: Posting blogs with mathjax loading and small font for `p,ol,ul,li`.
 - posttoc.html: add TOC to post.
 I keep it as origin.
-- post_full.html: A template contains full things.

 - slide.html: I don't know..